 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of CCAC, see our tuition and fees and room and board pages.

 Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
 At CCAC, approximately 18% of students took out student loans averaging $5,353 a year.
 That adds up to $21,412 over four years for those students.

 The student loan default rate at CCAC is 11.1%.
 This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.

 Online learning options are becoming more and more popular at American colleges and universities.
 Online classes are great for students who have busy schedules or for those who just want to study on their own time.

-In 2019-2020, 6,299 students took at least one online class at Community College of Allegheny County.
-This is an increase from the 5,618 students who took online classes the previous year.
+In 2020-2021, 5,240 students took at least one online class at Community College of Allegheny County.
+This is a decrease from the 6,299 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|

 *The racial-ethnic minorities count is calculated by taking the total number of students and subtracting white students, international students, and students whose race/ethnicity was unknown.
 This number is then divided by the total number of students at the school to obtain the racial-ethnic minorities percentage.